 Exec

-1. When referring to a command line such as Linux or Unix, exec is a BOURNE and POSIX shell command that replaces the current shell process with the command specified after exec and does not create a new PID.
+1. With a command line, like Linux or Unix, exec is a Bourne and POSIX (portable operating system interface for Unix) shell command that replaces the current shell process with the command after exec.
+This command does not create a new PID (Product IDentification).
 For example, if you were to run exec <command>, the shell would be replaced by that command.
-When that command is exited the shell will exit.
+When that command is exited, the shell will exit.

-Tip: If you're trying to execute a script or program use type ./ in front of the script or program, don't use exec.
+If you're trying to execute a script or program, type ./ in front of the script or program; don't use "exec."

-2. When referring to a programming or scripting language such as C, Perl, or PHP, exec is a function that executes a program from within a program.
-For example, in Perl you could use the below line to print the files in the current directory on a Linux system.
+2. With a programming or scripting language, such as C, Perl, or PHP (PHP: Hypertext Preprocessor), exec is a function that executes a program.
+For example, in Perl, you could use the following line to print the files in the current directory on a Linux system.

 exec "ls"

-3. With a SSI, the exec command is used to execute a command on the server and display the output to the web page.
-For example, if we wanted to display the same output used in the above example on a webpage using SSI you could use a command similar to the below example.
+3. With an SSI (Server-Side Include), the exec command executes a command on the server and displays the output to the web page.
+For example, if we wanted to display the same output used in the above example on a web page using SSI, you could use a command similar to the following example.

 <!--#exec cmd="ls"-->